Skip to main content

 • text/xml

-2. Use two Exit operators to adjust the response according to the HTTP method.
+2. Return different responses: Use separate Exit operators to return the appropriate response for each method.

 Troubleshooting

-• 429: Rate limit exceeded.
-The workflow execution limit is 25 per second.
+• 429: Rate limit exceeded (limit is 25 executions per second)

 Did this answer your question?